smarbar/MitelNPUMTools/docs/Set-NPUMMailboxGreeting.md

 ```

 ## DESCRIPTION
-The Set-NPUMMailboxGreeting cmdlet will upload all wav files in the C:\Greetings folder and request the mailbox number to activate it on.
+The Set-NPUMMailboxGreeting cmdlet will upload all wav files in the C:\Greetings folder, it will then iterate through each file and prompt for the mailbox number to activate it on.

 The Posh-SSH module must be installed.
 To do this on Powershell v4 and above run the following command 'install-module -Name Posh-SSH'

-Greetings must be in the below format.
+Greetings must be in the following format.
 CCITT u-law, 8KHz, 8 bit, mono.

 ## EXAMPLES